nafianjaaay/BulkPhotoEditor/README.md

-Sure — here’s a clean, professional, and detailed `README.md` you can copy-paste directly into your GitHub repo:

----

 # 📸 Multi Tool Image Processor by @snap.snap.id

 A multi-functional desktop image processing application built with Python and Tkinter.
 This tool offers a convenient graphical interface for applying RGB/HSV adjustments, LUT filters, overlay effects, and converting images to PDF.
 Designed for photographers, creative businesses, and photo booth services.